Wednesday, August 21, 2013

 Hick’s child is a genderless doll, porcelain and pink cheeked.
 A wingless cherub dropped from heaven.
 Innocence underscored by innocence itself, almost with irony, but not.
 Every brush is in earnest.
 We walk away with, rather than a smirk, an aftertaste of shame at having doubted intentions.

-A Shock of Paradox.
+A Shock of Paradox

 The white man, William Penn, sports a tri-corn hat and shakes hands with Tamanend, chief of the Turtle Clan of the Lenni Lanape.
 These Lanape (Delaware) Indians, draped in blankets, crowned with feathers, hold a smoking calumet to seal the agreement.
 The portrayal is humane, hopeful: two distinct cultures willfully agreeing to tolerate each other.
 The time is the beginning of the eighteenth century at Shackamaxon in Eastern Pennsylvania.